sufftea/hyper_router/README.md

 ### ShellRoute

-Use `ShellRoute` to create a bottom navigation bar or similar persistent UI elements that house multiple routes.
+Use `ShellRoute` to create a bottom navigation bar.

 **Arguments:**
 - `shellBuilder`: the screen that wraps the child route and displays the tab bar.